marinednadude/OSU-Library-Preparation-Sequencing/OSU-Library-Preparation-Sequencing-BeBOP.md

 	15ng/µL/(660 g/mol * 500 bp) = 45 nM

 2. Dilute library in Resupension Bugger or 10 mM Tris pH 8.5 to 4nM
-3. Pool 5 µL of each uniquely tagged library into microcentrifuge tube for final cleaned pool.
+3. Pool 5 µL of each uniquely tagged library into a microcentrifuge tube for the final cleaned pool.
 4. Vortex and spin.

 ##### Quality control
 For metagenomics samples, >100,000 reads per sample is sufficient to fully survey the bacterial composition.
 This number of reads allows for sample pooling to the maximum level of 96 libraries, given the MiSeq output of > 20 million reads.
-Theoretically on a perfect MiSeq run up to 125 samples for a single marker could be sequenced at once.
+Theoretically, on a perfect MiSeq run up to 125 samples for a single marker could be sequenced at once.

 #### Sequencing

-Sample library pools were the denatured and sequenced on an Illumina MiSeq (San Diego, CA) at OSU CDLS using the Illumina MiSeq Reagent Kit v.3 (600-cycle) (cat_no:MS-102-3003) following the "Illumina 16S Metagenomic Sequencing Library Preparation" guide.
-Specifically, libaries were diluted to 8 pM and run with 10% PhiX.
+Sample library pools were denatured and sequenced on an Illumina MiSeq (San Diego, CA) at OSU CDLS using the Illumina MiSeq Reagent Kit v.3 (600-cycle) (Cat_No:MS-102-3003) following the "Illumina 16S Metagenomic Sequencing Library Preparation" guide.
+Specifically, libraries were diluted to 8 pM and run with 10% PhiX.

 ##### Preparation
 1. Turn on 1.7mL heat block and set to 96°C